Dining Room Chairs Makeover

 If you’re unfamiliar with fabric, I recommend going to a physical store to pick out your fabric rather than shopping online.
 It is helpful to feel the weight and texture of a fabric in store.
 It can also be difficult to judge the color of a fabric on your computer screen.
 Lastly, people who work in fabric stores are generally super helpful.

 So that’s it!
-And 3 years later these chairs are still around my dining room table.
+And 4 years later these chairs are still around my dining room table.
+The paint and upholstery have held up great to constant use, even with a toddler.